-Another thing to think about with a money market account is how competitive the yield rate stands.
-Years ago, MMA rates were much more competitive than a standard savings account.
+Another thing to think about with money market accounts is how competitive the yield rate stands.
+Years ago, money market rates were much more competitive than a standard savings account.
 But today, interest rates across the board are extraordinarily low.

-While this is great if you’re borrowing money, it’s not so great when you’re trying to save money and benefit from a high yield.
+While this is great if you’re borrowing money, it’s not so great when you’re trying to save money and benefit from a high yield account.
 Many money market accounts today are below 1% and are oftentimes even less than that.
-It’s definitely worth some research to determine which banks are currently offering the better rates.
+It’s definitely worth some research to determine which banks and credit unions are currently offering better rates.

-The bottom line is that a money market account does have its limitations.
+The bottom line is that money market accounts do have limitations.
 If you can’t meet the minimum threshold without paying a fee or you need to withdraw your funds frequently throughout the month, then you might look for another type of account.

 But if you want to diversify your savings while still receiving a nominal return, then consider a money market account.
 It’s low-risk and easy to access, so you get that flexibility to make withdrawals when you need to — just not every day.

-Check out our in-depth guide to 2018’s best money market accounts.
-There’s a great variety of banks offering different minimum deposits and some of the most competitive APYs on the market.
+Check out our in-depth guide to 2021‘s best money market accounts.
+There’s a great variety of banks and credit unions offering different minimum deposits and some of the most competitive APYs on the market.
 Here is a brief overview of each of our top picks to help get you started.

 This is a money market account with a low minimum deposit of just $250.
-Paired with a 1.0% APY, it’s ideal for beginning savers.
-An added bonus is that you get same day transfers if you have another AbleBanking account.
+Paired with a 0.50% APY, it’s ideal for beginning savers.
+An added bonus is that you get same-day transfers if you have another AbleBanking account.

-Ally offers a money market account with 0.90% APY and daily compounding interest.
-And unlike most MMAs, there’s no deposit minimum, no monthly fee, and the APY applies to all balance tiers.
+Ally offers a money market account with 0.50% APY and daily compounding interest.
+And unlike most money market accounts, there’s no deposit minimum, no monthly fee, and the APY applies to all balance tiers.

-While a money market account can be a great savings tools, it’s smart to familiarize yourself with similar options.
-A savings account usually offers less interest than an MMA, but this isn’t always the case — it really depends on the financial institution.
+While a money market account can be a great savings tool, it’s smart to familiarize yourself with similar options.
+A savings account usually offers less interest than a money market account, but this isn’t always the case — it really depends on the financial institution.